The Roots of Progress Institute

-A new philosophy of progress for the 21st century
+A culture of progress for the 21st century

 Why study progress?
 The progress of the last few centuries—in science, technology, industry, and the economy—is one of the greatest achievements of humanity.
 But progress is not automatic or inevitable.
 We must understand its causes so that we can keep it going, and even accelerate it.